wen-llama/thellamas/README.md

 brownie test
 ```

+You can use the `--gas` flag to estimate gas usage

 ### Linting
 These same commands are run in our CI so make sure to run them locally before pushing or the checks might fail.